niels-he/realtime-chat/README.md

 # realtime-chat

-updaIs an realtime chat example
+Is an realtime chat example in TypeScript with React, Apollo, Antd and graphql-yoga.

 ## Getting started